devenkhatri/flutter_startup_namegen/README.md

 - New feature: Pull to refresh
 - New feature: Toggle dark/light mode
 - New feature: Copy name to clipboard
-- New feature: Check domain availability for the saved word
+- New feature: Check domain availability for the saved words

 ### 03-Feb-2022